powercodeacademy/rails-intro-to-rest/README.md

 * **POST** - The POST method is used to send data enclosed in the request to the server.
 The server is expected to use this data to create some new resource.

 * **PATCH/PUT** - The PUT/PATCH methods both represent the HTTP verbs that are used to update existing resources.
-So if you sent a `PUT` request to `/posts/1` with a new post name, the post with an `id` of 1 would be updated.
+Sending either a `PUT` or `PATCH` request to `/posts/1` will update the post with an `id` of 1. `PUT` is used when we want to replace an entire resource. `PATCH` is used when we want to update a specific part of a resource.
+Check out this [explanation of the difference between the two][put-v-patch].

 * **DELETE** - The DELETE method requests that the server delete the resource identified by the Request URI.
 This means… that it deletes the record.
 It's nice and explicit.